-- Avoid singular pronouns (he, she, his, hers) when referring to both sexes.
+Avoid singular pronouns (he, she, his, hers) when referring to all individuals.
 Substitute they, their or you, your.
 (Remember, they and their are plural: Students will need their new ID cards.)

 Generally, short items in a list do not need punctuation after each item.
 Use closing punctuation at the end of each item in the list when each item stands alone as an independent sentence.

 Introduce a list with a sentence that ends in a period, a phrase that ends in a colon, or a heading (such as H3).
 When you use a heading, do not use a colon after the heading.

 Example: The Advancement Office plays a critical role in the success of UMass Dartmouth by:

 - bridging relationships to the community